marwantarek01/AWS-TF-2tierApp/README.md

     }
     ```
  ## nat
- This module creates NAT Gateways, elastic IPs and route tables to enable outbound internet access for the private instances without exposing them directly to the internet.
+ - This module creates NAT Gateways, elastic IPs and route tables to enable outbound internet access for the private instances without exposing them directly to the internet.
+ - The number of NAT Gateways and  elastic IPs are equal to the number of public subnets

 - Inputs